What To Watch: The TV Shows And Movies You Should Stream This Week

 Based on author Viet Thanh Nguyen’s Pulitzer-winning novel of the same, The Sympathizer is described as “an espionage thriller and cross-culture satire about the struggles of a half-French, half-Vietnamese communist spy during the final days of the Vietnam War and his new life as a refugee in Los Angeles, where he learns that his spying days aren’t over.”
 The cast is led by Hoa Xuande and Oscar winner Robert Downey Jr., who plays multiple characters.

-The Hulu true crime series Under the Bridge is about a 14-year-old girl who joined her friends at a party, and never returned home.
-The story is told from the perspective of Godfrey and a local police officer, played by Riley Keough and Oscar nominee Lily Gladstone, as they explore the “hidden world of the young girls accused of the murder — revealing startling truths about the unlikely killer.”
+The Hulu true crime series Under the Bridge is about a 14-year-old girl who goes missing after being invited to a party.
+Her body is later discovered after she was brutally beaten by her peers.
+The story is told from the perspective of a journalist writing about the incident and a local police officer, played by Riley Keough and Oscar nominee Lily Gladstone, as they explore the “hidden world of the young girls accused of the murder — revealing startling truths about the unlikely killer.”

 Fallout is an adaptation of Bethesda’s behemoth franchise, a story set within the retro-futuristic world that’s captivated console users for years and years.
 Yes, there are delightful little nods to in-game storylines – Pip-Boys and Nuka-Cola and Radaway, but they either serve a larger purpose or don’t linger for too long, ensuring that the show stands on its own two feet.
 Long-time gamers should have little to gripe about while those craving better genre fare amidst the streaming glut should come away satisfied.
 Whether you know its history or not, Fallout is a f*cking blast of a sci-fi show that defies expectations in the most unconventional of ways.